-- In recovery mode, scroll down to apply update from ADB option using the Volume down button and select it using Power button.
+- In recovery mode, scroll down to apply update from ADB option using the Volume down button and select it using the Power button.

-- Now execute the following command in command window to install the OTA update zip using the ADB Sideload:
+- Now execute the following command in the command window to install the OTA update zip using the ADB Sideload:

 adb sideload Blur_Version.21.21.42.victara_tmo.tmo.en.US.zip